auyer/Protonup-rs/README.md

 Lib, CLI and GUI(wip) program to automate the installation and update of Proton-GE

+> **NOTE**: This has no relations with the original ProtonUp project, and I am glad it was created.
-> **NOTE**: This is not nearly as feature complete as the original Protonup.
+> ~~This is not nearly as feature complete as the original Protonup~~.
+>
 > I've create it because the original project had a few issues with its Python dependencies (that most likely got fixed already).
 > I wanted to to re-create it in rust, in a way it could be used as a lib and a CLI.
-> ~~If this repo gets to a stable and feature rich state, I will publish it to Cargo and other repositories.~~
+> ~~If this repo gets to a stable and feature rich state, I will publish it to Cargo and other repositories.~~ I guess it got there!
+Thanks!

 [![asciicast](https://asciinema.org/a/rEO6Oipjn4rBkTWAtH1IFf3Xe.svg)](https://asciinema.org/a/rEO6Oipjn4rBkTWAtH1IFf3Xe)